 For the purpose of determining the dynamic equations (2.1) uniquely, the link inertial parameters are redundant in the sense that same dynamic equations might be determined even if some link inertial parameters take different values.
 Therefore, it is unfortunately impossible to estimate all the link inertial parameter values from link motion and joint torque or force data.
-The redundancy is caused by linear dependencies among f_1, f_2, \dots, f_T and also among $\mathbf{p}1, \mathbf{p}2, \dots, \mathbf{p}T$ in (2.1).
+The redundancy is caused by linear dependencies among $f_1, f_2, \dots, f_T$ and also among $\mathbf{p}1, \mathbf{p}2, \dots, \mathbf{p}T$ in (2.1).
 In any kinematic chain similar phenomenon would arise.
 For modeling of the manipulator motion and its identification, it is a very fundamental problem to find nonredundant parameters that are sufficient to determine the dynamic equations uniquely and can be identified independently from motion and torque or force data.
 Any linear combination of the link inertial parameters is defined to be an inertial parameter as a candidate of nonredundant parameters and will be written in upright bold face letters.
-Since the set of all the inertial parameters includes every \mathbf{p}v in (2.1), it is no use to consider any broader class of parameters as candidates of the nonredundant parameters.
-The set of all inertial parameters obviously constitutes a linear vector space.
+Since the set of all the inertial parameters as candidates of the nonredundant parameters are sufficient to determine the an inertial parameters.
+The set of all inertial parameters as candidates of the nonredundant parameters are sufficient to be an inertial parameters.
+The set of all inertial parameters as candidates of the nonredundant parameters.